iSPIRT/ppl/notes/transaction_sequencing_rfc.md

 Now, an aggregate proof would be as follows:

-1. Start with sequence number S
+1. Start with sequence number N
-2. Use the private data of the N<sup>th</sup> transaction, prove that the sequence state canceled as a part of this transaction contains the sequence number S
+2. Use the private data of the N<sup>th</sup> transaction, prove that the sequence state canceled as a part of this transaction contains the sequence number N
 3. Incorporate the data of this transaction in the aggregate computation
-4. Increment S
+4. Increment N
 5. Repeat these steps with the next transaction

 Step 3 computes the aggregate and step 4 ensures that none of the transactions can be skipped (otherwise the proof will fail).